Jenny Jay: Career

 During her teens, she appeared in two ITV dramas, Dodger, Bonzo and the Rest and two series of Behind the Bike Sheds.
 She also appeared on the Russell Harty Show performing an act with a ventriloquist doll of then Prime Minister Margaret Thatcher.

 An appearance in the controversial BBC gay-themed drama Two of Us led to musician Morrissey casting Bolton in the music video for his single "Dagenham Dave".

 Many television roles followed, most prominently two seasons as Carmen in Carla Lane's Liverpool sitcom Bread.
 She has also appeared in such programmes as Behind the Bike Sheds, The Bill, KYTV, Alas Smith and Jones, All Creatures Great and Small, Inspector Morse and the 1980s children's drama series, Dodger, Bonzo and the Rest.

 In 1996, Bolton appeared on the L!VE TV soap opera Canary Wharf playing the role of a make-up artist.

 Music

 In 1987, Bolton featured alongside Paul McCartney, Boy George, Bananarama, Kim Wilde, Nik Kershaw and many others as part of the line up for Ferry Aid on the charity single "Let It Be" in aid of the Zeebrugge Herald of Free Enterprise disaster.

 In 1989, she performed backing vocals during the Italian tour of soul group Imagination.
 She also worked with James Brown's backing band at a club in Georgia, US.

 Over the years, Bolton has appeared at venues spanning the country from The Zap Club in Brighton to The Fubar in Scotland.

-She was also part of hardcore music group Triple J as well as having a solo career as Jenka, and also her real name, Jennifer Bolton.
+She was also part of hardcore music group Triple J, as well as having a solo career as Jenka, and also her real name, Jennifer Bolton.

 Personal life

-She is also a full-time mum.
+She is also a full-time mother.